-The Trustees' decision is final.
+The Trustees' decision is final and binding on all parties.

 When deciding claims, the Trustees are using their full discretionary authority to administer and interpret the terms of the 401(k) Plan Regulations and to determine eligibility for participation and for benefits under the terms of the 401(k) Plan Regulations.